avlahut/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 >> Lists and Tuples are similar in that both enable iteration and slicing in the same way and allow the ability to hold different data types.
 However, the big difference lies in that tuples are immutable while lists are considered mutable.
-This means that once created, tuples can not be changed, only cloned to a separate object.
+This means that once created, tuples can not be changed.
 Lists, however, can be changed in place.
-Because of this difference and the corresponding consequence that lists do not implement *hashable*, only tuples can be used as keys in dictionaries.
-If a list were to be used, and thus changed in place, it could invalidate the uniqueness of keys within the dictionary and the corresponding hash search algorithm.
+Because of this difference and the corresponding consequence that lists do not implement the interface *hashable*, only tuples can be used as keys in dictionaries.
+If a list were to be used as a key and then changed in place, it would invalidate the uniqueness of keys within the dictionary and the corresponding hash search algorithm.

 ---